jinja-ninja/monday/README.md

 - [Showcase](#showcase)

 ## Funday Description
-Funday is an app in which you can manage projects and tasks using boards.
-A board contains groups and tasks.
-Usually each project is a board, and the gro and cards are the tasks and subjects to do in the project.
-Users can modify the board and change list and card locations using Drag and Drop.
-Users can work together and watch live changes.
-There are many other features in Funday, such as labels, due date for tasks, members and more.
-We added AI helper with voice recording so you can record a task and get it broken into smaller tasks by chatGPT.
-More about it in the [features section](#application-features).
+Funday (Monday clone) is a work operating system and project management platform designed to help teams collaborate and manage tasks.
+It provides a visual and customizable interface for planning, tracking, and organizing work, allowing teams to streamline their workflows, communicate effectively, and stay organized.
+Funday is used by businesses and teams of various sizes to enhance project management and team collaboration.

 ## Application Features
-- Create ***Boards*** and manage projects: Using ***D&D***, create, remove, and update lists and tasks.
+- Create ***Boards*** and manage projects: Utilize ***Drag and Drop (D&D)*** functionality to seamlessly create, remove, and update groups and tasks.
-- Create, edit and archive ***Task*** to the deepest level: Labels, Due date, Members, Cover images, Checklists, Activity log, Copy, Move and Archive.
+- Create, edit and archive ***Task*** to the deepest level: Labels, Due date, Timeline, Members, Files, Activity log and more.
-- ***Side Menu:*** - Change the background of the board with the ***Unsplash Photo API***, ***Filtering*** by members / labels and General ***Activity*** Log!
+- ***Side Menu:*** - Filter boards by text/favorites, edit boards and switch between them.!
-- Google Login, along with regular authentication which is encrypted and safe.
+- Users system, along with regular authentication which is encrypted and safe.

-In addition, we created Blind Color Mode, in which you can recognize the labels and cover colors by signs.
-We have added a voice assistant which can accept vocal commands and help manage products with no effort!
-For example, you can filter, create board and more.
-Of course that we included all the small nuances Trello has.
-You are not supposed to find any differences!
+- Live updates with ***Web Sockets*** .
+- Visualize your project using the Kanban mode and dashboard.
+- Introducing an ***AI helper*** with a voice assistant capable of accepting vocal commands.
+Record a task, and let it be broken down into smaller tasks by chatGPT.
+- And a lot more exciting things - check it out [Live demo here](https://funday-k1un.onrender.com/ "Funday link").

 ## Technologies